How to set up a VPN on any device in 3 simple steps

 • Once installed, open the VPN app.
 You will be prompted to log in using the username and password you created in step 1.

-• Important: On the first launch, the app will ask for permission to add VPN configurations to your device.
+• Important: On the first launch, the app will ask for authentication and permission to add VPN configurations to your device.
 You must click “Allow” or “Ok”.
 This is a standard and necessary security prompt that allows the app to manage your network connections and encrypt your traffic.

 2.3.
 Step 3: Connect to a server